 On September 18, 2016, Gbemisola Aleke, alongside her husband Aleke Akinola founded Ruby & Desy, a growing brand passionate about creating timeless handmade footwear and fashion accessories.
 The origin of Ruby & Desy goes way back to 2004, thanks to Gbemi’s mother.

 The idea was conceived in 2004, when I made a clutch purse from aso oke for my mum, she loved it and asked for a matching pair of shoes,” She told smepeaks.

 Following her mother’s request, Gbemi began the frantic search for an ideal shoemaker.

 I searched “forever” for a shoemaker to make her wish come true, but it was a hopeless search!”
 Gbemisola recalls.

-Although, Gbemisola later got someone to do the job, it left her grossly unsatisfied.
+Although Gbemisola later got someone to do the job, it left her grossly unsatisfied.
 “How hard can this really be?” was the thought that sprung her into starting off her own shoemaking venture.
-Today, Ruby & Desy has grown to having 3 full time employees and some temporary staff.
+Today, Ruby & Desy has grown to have 3 full-time employees and some temporary staff.
 “Our business model was designed to accommodate this,” says Gbemi, who currently doubles as the Creative Director (responsible for design) and Production/Brand Storyteller.

 Having had remarkable track records, including being featured on a TV show on CONSAT, Ruby & Desy sums up its vision in two words; inspire and create.